OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 ##### Overview

 Starting on iOS 6 it is possible for third-party apps to share information via specific mechanisms [like AirDrop, for example](https://developer.apple.com/library/archive/documentation/iPhone/Conceptual/iPhoneOSProgrammingGuide/Inter-AppCommunication/Inter-AppCommunication.html#//apple_ref/doc/uid/TP40007072-CH6-SW3 "Supporting AirDrop").
-From a user perspective, this feature is the well-known *share activity sheet* that appears after clicking on the "Share" button.
+From a user perspective, this feature is the well-known system-wide *share activity sheet* that appears after clicking on the "Share" button.

 ![Share Activity Sheet](Images/Chapters/0x06h/share_activity_sheet_1.png)